valerielnd/Amazon_Vine_Analysis/README.md

 *	review_id         - The unique ID of the review.
 *	product_id        - The unique Product ID the review pertains to.
 In the multilingual dataset, the reviews for the same product in different countries can be grouped by the same product_id.
-*	product_parent    - Random identifier that can be used to aggregate reviews for the same product.
+*	product_parent    - Random identifier that can aggregate reviews for the same product.
 *	product_title     - Title of the product.
 *	product_category  - Broad product category that can be used to group reviews (also used to group the dataset into coherent parts).